KTrav5/se_project_spots/README.md

 **Images**

 The way you'll do this at work is by exporting images directly from Figma — we recommend doing that to practice more.
-Don't forget to optimize them [here](https://tinypng.com/), so your project loads faster.
+Don't forget to

-Good luck and have fun!